Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/amazon-s3-graph-connector.md

 4. Copy these credentials to use in the connector setup

-### 3. Authenticate and authorize
+### Authenticate and authorize
 Paste your AWS Access Key ID and Secret Access Key in the connector setup.
-Choose **Authorize**, and the connector validates the credentials have proper permissions to access the bucket.
+Choose **Authorize**, and the connector validates that the credentials have proper permissions to access the bucket.

-### 4. Roll out to a limited audience
+### Roll out to a limited audience
 Deploy the connection to a limited user base if you want to validate it in Copilot and other Search surfaces before you roll it out to a broader audience.
 For more information, see [Staged rollout for connectors](staged-rollout-for-graph-connectors.md).

 At this point, you're ready to create the connection for Amazon S3.
 Choose **Create** to publish your connection and begin indexing objects from your S3 bucket.